owlchester/kanka-docs/docs/source/marketplace/marketplace.md

 Create character sheets for your favourite TTRPG!

-* **HTML content**: This is where you can write the HTML of your character sheet to fully cusomise the rendering of attributes, effectively allowing you to create character sheets.
+* **HTML content**: This is where you can write the HTML of your character sheet to fully customise the rendering of attributes, effectively allowing you to create character sheets.
 Some logical commands like if, else, for and more are available, and detailed here.
 * **CSS content**: This is where you can write the CSS that will be included in your character sheet.
 We recommend prefixing your CSS classes with a code related to your plugin's name.
-If for example your creating a character shit for the Thirsty Lesbian Swords TTRPG, try prefixing your class names with tls-*.
+If for example you're creating a character sheet for the Thirsty Lesbian Swords TTRPG, try prefixing your class names with tls-*.
 * **Attributes**: This section will allow you to add attributes that get added to entities that apply this character sheet.
 Beware that there is a maximum of about 600 attributes per entity in the marketplace, and we won't be able to add more than supported.

 At the end of the page, a preview section allows you to somewhat preview how it will look, but in practice doesn't currently work very well, due to the if/else conditions not being evaluated.
 Future changes to the marketplace will fix this issue.